 Secondly, hearing aids with noise devices (maskers) may help, as these can cancel out the noise that you are experiencing in your ears.
 Many tinnitus sufferers also use white or pink noise to drown out the sound at night, which allows them some peace and makes it easier to get off to sleep.

 Tinnitus is a frustrating disease with no real cure and most of the therapies involved learning to live with the problems.
-They center finding relief where you can and dealing with the emotional and mental fallout.
+They centre around finding relief where you can and dealing with the emotional and mental fallout.
 This is why many sufferers are referred for relational training and counselling.

 Ear barotrauma is only an issue when you experience air pressure changes.
 So diving, flying and other activities where your ears can pop should be avoided.
 These include travelling by tube and climbing at altitude, which can be risky if your eustachian tubes are blocked.